Isoparametric functions on Finsler space forms: Introduction

-As in Riemannian geometry, we call a complete and simply connected Finsler manifold with constant flag curvature a \textit{Finsler space form}.
-There are many kinds of special Finsler space forms, such as Minkowski spaces (with zero flag curvature) and standard Finsler spheres (with positive flag curvature and vanishing $\mathbf{S}_{BH}$-curvature)~\cite{YH}.
-If a Finsler manifold is only forward (resp. backward) complete, we call it \emph{forward} (resp. \emph{backward}) \emph{Finsler space form}.~\cite{HYS1,HDY,HD} classified isoparametric hypersurfaces in some kinds of Finsler space forms.~\cite{HCY} studied isoparametric hypersurfaces in Finsler space forms with vanishing reversible torsion.
+In analogy with Riemannian geometry, a complete, simply connected Finsler manifold of constant flag curvature $c$ is called a Finsler space form and denoted by $N(c)$.
+If it is only forward complete, we call it a forward Finsler space form and denote it by $\overrightarrow{N}(c)$ for simplicity.
+Research on isoparametric hypersurfaces in Finsler space forms includes classifications for several specific types~\cite{HYS1,HDY,HD}, as well as studies under the condition of vanishing reversible torsions~\cite{HCY}.

-The fundamental structural result in \cite{QM} was generalized to Finsler geometry in~\cite{CH}.
-Based on the structural result given in \cite{CH}, in this paper, we try to generalize Theorem A to Finsler geometry.
-Unlike the Riemannian case, the geodesic are not necessarily reversible and the regularity of $f$, $a(t)$ and $b(t)$ in (\ref{1.1}) are very poor, which causes more difficulties for the research.
+The fundamental structure result in \cite{QM} was generalized to Finsler geometry in~\cite{CH}.
+Building upon the results established in \cite{CH}, in this paper, we aim to generalize Theorem A to Finsler geometry.
+In Finslerian case, the non-reversibility of the metric makes geodesics irreversible.
+Consequently, an $f$-segment, upon hitting the focal variety, ceases to be an $f$-segment with direction reversed.
+Moreover, the $f$-segments naturally induce a locally Riemannian metric on the manifold, which is undefined on the focal varieties.
+Additionally, the functions $f$, $a(t)$ and $b(t)$ in (\ref{1.1}) are smooth only at $N_{f}$ and $f(N_{f})$, and therefore exhibit lower regularity than compared to their Riemannian counterparts.
+These features pose significant challenges to the study of global properties of transnormal functions in Finsler geometry.